Ayurvedic massage and bodywork in Ariège

 Duration: 60 minutes (including 45 minutes of massage)

 Ayurveda offers a wide range of body techniques, using oils, milks, herbs, powders, decoctions, dry heat or steam.
-While such treatments may sometimes be offered “à la carte” elsewhere, here the aim is not occasional relief, but targeted work on recovery, regulation, and resolving established imbalances.
+While such techniques may sometimes be offered “à la carte” elsewhere, here the aim is not occasional relief, but targeted towards a specific health objective.

 To ensure precise adaptation, these sessions are reserved to: